Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Introduction

 \section{Introduction}

-The ubiquity of cost-effective wearable inertial sensors presents a transformative opportunity for wellness and healthcare, enabling applications ranging from fitness and sleep tracking~\citep{Fu2020SensingTF, levy2023deep}, remote patient monitoring~\citep{small2019current}, and personalized medicine~\citep{dunn2018wearables}.
-However, realizing their full potential relies on robust representations capable of recognizing human activities from raw inertial data---spanning primitive upper-limb actions like reaching-to-grasp~\citep{wang2025wearable}, simple behaviors such as walking or sleeping~\citep{sleep_and_walk}, and complex functional activities like cooking or cleaning~\citep{Shoaib2016ComplexHAR}.
-Unfortunately, progress in Human Activity Recognition (HAR) has been hampered by a scarcity of large-scale labeled datasets, primarily due to the prohibitive costs and labor required for annotation~\citep{haresamudram2025past}.
+The ubiquity of wrist-worn inertial sensors enables transformative healthcare applications, from fitness and sleep tracking~\citep{Fu2020SensingTF, levy2023deep} to personalized medicine~\citep{dunn2018wearables, small2019current}.
+However, realizing their full potential requires robust representations that can recognize a wide spectrum of human activities from raw data---spanning primitive upper-limb actions like reaching-to-grasp~\citep{wang2025wearable}, simple behaviors such as walking or sleeping~\citep{sleep_and_walk}, and complex functional activities like cooking or cleaning~\citep{Shoaib2016ComplexHAR}.
+Unfortunately, progress in Human Activity Recognition (HAR) has been hampered by the scarcity of large-scale labeled datasets, primarily due to the prohibitive costs of manual annotation~\citep{haresamudram2025past}.